the seduction

 the data at index 3 is still there. we just routed around it. if you walked the raw array with a debugger, you'd see C sitting between B and D, fully intact, no indication anything happened. it is present in every physical sense and absent in every logical one.

-play with the visualizer above. navigate to any node. hit "Unlink". watch the next[] and prev[] arrays get rewritten. watch the "Computed Logical Order" update.
+play with the visualizer above. navigate to any node. hit "unlink". watch the next[] and prev[] arrays get rewritten. watch the "logical" row at the bottom update. then hit "relink" and watch the node step back into the chain.

 the LRU cache: a perfect marriage